uc-cdis/fence/docs/google_architecture.md

 There are two steps in this access method but they are related.
 If you want to access data directly by signing in with your Google account, then you can just do the **Google Account Linking**.

-If, however, users have their own Google Projects and want to provide access to data to data inside those projects, they can go through **Service Account Regsitration** to provide a user's own Google Service Account with temporary access to the data.
+If, however, users have their own Google Projects and want to provide access to data to data inside those projects, they can go through **Service Account Regsitration** to provide a Google Service Account with temporary access to the data.
 This allows users to spin up virtual machines in their own projects and run computations on data they have access to.

 While Service Account Registration may provide the most flexibility, it is also the hardest to monitor and ensure security of data.
 Thus, *clients and users who wish to use this access method must adhere to very specific setup instructions, configurations, and rules restricting certain features of Google's Cloud Platform*.

 #### Google Account Linking

-Fence allows users to "link" another Google Account to their account they use to sign into fence.
-Typically, this is necessary where the IDP is *not* Google but you want to provide access to data on Google through the 3 access methods.
+Fence allows users to "link" a Google Account to their fence identity.
+Typically, this is necessary where the identity provider that fence uses is *not* Google but you want to provide access to data on Google through the 3 access methods.

 ---